Skip to main content

 ros2 run reduct_camera capture_and_store

-The capture_and_store node will start listening to the /image_raw topic and store the images in ReductStore as they are received.
+The capture_and_store node will start listening to the /image_raw/compressed topic and store the images in ReductStore as they are received.

-This command exports all images from the ros-bucket bucket to the ./exported-data folder with the JPEG file extension.
+This command copies all images from the ros-bucket bucket to the ./exported-data folder.

 Best practices